rossana87/Project_3_Wanderlust/README.md

 #### Font Awesome Icons

-* React is very powerful and thanks to the in-built methods, I was able to import some icons from the website Font Awesome.
-Firstly, I had to install some commands:
+* React is very powerful and thanks to the in-built methods.
+My teammate and I did this together.
+We imported some icons from the website Font Awesome and installed some commands:

 ```js
 npm i --save @fortawesome/fontawesome-svg-core